 Information regarding various types of visas needed for foreign citizens to travel to the U.S. are available on the Department of State: travel.state.gov site.

 We often receive questions from travelers preparing to apply for a passport or needing to renew.
-While you may complete an application and have the required photo taken at the Mount Prospect Post Office, information is also available at the U.S. Department of State (travel.state.gov) site.
+The closest post office with Passport services is the Arlington Heights Post Office.
+Information is also available at the U.S. Department of State (travel.state.gov) site.
 Details regarding renewals, lost or stolen passports, and updating an existing passport are provided.

 Chicago Passport Agency